rpa-dev/rpa-website/src/pages/index.md

 main:
   heading: Classes
   description: >
-    Our Preschool is based on a mixed-age group model.
+    Our Preschool is based on a mixed-age, and play-based group model.
 This is the model we have chosen to follow to have each child's learning based on where they are and to help them grow throughout the school year.
-We find that having a mixed-age group model is a great way for our older student learners to help the younger student learners through example and hands-on experiences.
-This also teachers the older students great leadership skills which they will take as they embark into Kindergarten and on.
-Classes for the 2’s are held 2 days per week on Tuesday and Thursday from 9:15 am - 12:00 noon.
-The 3’s classes are held Monday through Thursday from 9:15 am – 12:00 noon.
-There is an optional lunch program for these groups as well.
-This program runs 12 noon – 1 pm on Mondays, Tuesdays, Wednesdays, and Thursdays.
-The 4’s class meets Mondays from 9:15 am – 12:00 noon and Tuesdays, Wednesdays and Thursdays from 9:15 am – 1:00 pm.
-The school is not open on Fridays. ;;2's class two days a week (Tuesday/Thursday)  ;;3's class three days a week (Tuesday/Wednesday/Thursday) ;;3's class four days a week (Monday/Tuesday/Wednesday/Thursday) ;;4's class four days a week (Monday/Tuesday/Wednesday/Thursday)
+We find that having a mixed-age group, and play-based model is a great way for our older student learners to help the younger student learners through example and hands-on experiences.
+This also teaches the older students great leadership skills which they will take as they embark into Kindergarten and onward.
+The 2’s mixed-aged classes are held 2 days per week on Tuesday and Thursday from 9:15 am - 12:00 noon.
+The 3’s mixed-aged classes are held Monday through Thursday from 9:15 am – 12:00 noon.
+There is an optional lunch program for these groups as well at an additional fee.
+This program runs from 12 noon – 1 pm on Mondays, Tuesdays, Wednesdays, and Thursdays.
+    The 4’s mixed-aged classes meet Mondays from 9:15 am – 12:00 noon and
+    Tuesdays, Wednesdays and Thursdays from 9:15 am – 1:00 pm.
+The school is not open on Fridays. ;;2's class two days a week (Tuesday/Thursday)  ;;3's class three days a week (Tuesday/Wednesday/Thursday) ;;3's class four days a week (Monday/Tuesday/Wednesday/Thursday) ;;4's/5's class four days a week (Monday/Tuesday/Wednesday/Thursday)
 main2:
   heading: Latest News